 - Place medication orders, receive stock to maintain adequate inventory levels.

 Summary, Course of Study

-First semester (Orientation and Core Curriculum): Medical Terminology, Anatomy/Physiology, Medical Law and Ethics, Pharmaceutical Calculations I, Pharmacy Practice for Pharmacy Technicians, Pharmacy Practice Laboratory, and Introduction to Pharmacology.
+First semester (Orientation and Core Curriculum): Medical Terminology (ONLINE course), Anatomy/Physiology, Pharmaceutical Calculations , Pharmacy Practice for Pharmacy Technicians, Pharmacy Practice Laboratory, and Introduction to Pharmacology.

-Second semester (Level I): Pharmacology for Pharmacy Technicians, Sterile Products Laboratory and Observation, Dispensing Laboratory, Pharmaceutical Calculations II, Career Exploration and Certification Exam Review, and Clinical Practicum for the Pharmacy Technician.
+Second semester (Level I): Pharmacology for Pharmacy Technicians, Sterile Products Laboratory and Observation, Dispensing Laboratory, Pharmacy Law, Professionalism for Pharmacy Technicians, National Certification Exam Review, and Clinical Practicum for the Pharmacy Technician.

 *Anatomy and Physiology course is offered in April of each year and can be taken before the program begins.
 Applicants are highly encouraged to take this course.
 See below for registration.